The 17 Best Basketball Movies of All Time

 Stars: Michael Jordan

-A cultural phenomenon that blended NBA stardom with Looney Tunes.
-It is not realistic basketball, but its influence on sports culture and childhood fandom is undeniable.
+It was a cultural phenomenon which combined NBA fame with Looney Tunes.
+Although it wasn't realistic basketball, its impact on sports culture and childhood fandom is beyond doubt.

 16. Teen Wolf